Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Santander homeowner loans

-Open to UK citizens (subject to affordability and credit checks.)
+Open to all UK citizens (subject to affordability and credit checks)

 Nationwide homeowner loans

 Just for Nationwide members in the UK.
 You're a member when you have a current account, mortgage or savings account with HSBC

 To get more detailed comparison of homeowner loans and for professional advice for the best homeowner loans in the UK for your situation, speak to one of our advisors.
 They can take you through the various options and provide you with a free homeowner loan quote.